avfaulkner/aws-ec2-desktop-gui/README.md

-# AWS EC2 Desktop Tool
+# AWS EC2 Desktop Application

 This application allow the user to view information about specific instances via a desktop application.